SaamEXAIT/hello-world/README.md

 # hello-world
-BW is a supply chain tokenization FinTech APP on distribution of the resources with TradeCloud, X-borders transactions, Big Data for wholesale emerging markets.
-A blochchain IoT - based solutions.
+SAAM BW is a FINTECH PLATFORM@ supply chain & business security backed-assets tokenization,materializing the ownership to security, increasing the liquidity, transforms and distributes the resources with TradeCloud, X-borders transactions for wholesale emerging markets.
+A blochchain, IoT - based solutions.